 The former could make the situation worse if acting on the advice from someone without legal experience.
 The latter would be expensive and require you to find a suitable lawyer for your situation.
 Is it a contract dispute?
 A copyright issue?

 Insurance removes the need to trawl the internet looking for the best legal help.
 The insurer has a global network of legal experts they can call on for help.
 Depending on the jurisdiction and nature of the problem they'll dip into this network to find a suitable solicitor to represent you.

 You won't have to pay expensive, upfront fees for this.
 The cost of legal fees in the defence of a claim is included in your insurance.

 A common statement I hear is, "I don't need business insurance.
 I have all my clients sign a contract!".

-A contract is believed to alleviate a freelancer of responsibility, but this simply isn't true.
-It may lay the foundation of what duties are to be expected of you as a contractor, but insurance steps into action when those duties come into question.
+Contracts are great for laying the foundation of what duties are to be expected of you as a contractor, but insurance steps into action when those duties come into question.

 A contract doesn't pay your legal fees or compensation to a client—insurance does.
 Furthermore, a claim can even be made against you for breach of contract!